atembamanu/TerrabitesPizza/README.md

 * Now feel free to hack around the project.

 ## Technologies Used
 The application is developed using [JAVASCRIPT](https://www.w3schools.com/js/default.asp),  [HTML5](https://www.w3schools.com/html/html5_intro.asp) and [CSS](https://www.w3schools.com/css/default.asp).
-You canfind more about this technologies by clicking on the links.
+You can find more about this technologies by clicking on the links.

 [JAVASCRIPT](https://www.w3schools.com/js/default.asp) : was used in validating the user inputs and returning errors if any.
 It was also used to make the application more interaction than ever.
 All Business logics were handled by this programming language.